Spexman Anamorphic Logo

 The Pro has not been tested in house, but more than likely, the Spexman Anamorphic for the Pro2 will work for the Pro as well—as far as we understand, they share the same physical dimensions and the same stock lens.

 Though they share the same physical dimensions as the Pro2, the stock lens on these projectors has a much shorter, non-adjustable throw ratio.
-Because of this, in its current form(optimized for the MAX/Pro2), the Spexman Anamorphic will not work with these projectors.
+Because of this, in its current form (optimized for the MAX/Pro2), the Spexman Anamorphic will not work with these projectors.
 If there is enough demand, foreseeably, modifications can be made and a separate lens design can be executed for this series.

 No, the optics will simply not allow this to happen successfully.

 Anamorphics’ image quality is optimized the longer the throw ratio is.
 In fact, most anamorphics are not recommended for throw ratios less than 1.6.
-And so, the Spexman Anamorphic is designed to perform best with the stock optical zoom in its fully zoomed out position(the stock 1.5).
+And so, the Spexman Anamorphic is designed to perform best with the stock optical zoom in its fully zoomed out position (the stock 1.5).
 Some zoom is possible, up to about 1.3.

 1.344

 We recognize that the answer to this question will aid in precise projector placement.
 However, as the final design has not yet been reached, we do not want to provide an answer that may change in the future.
 The moment we finalize the design, we will let you know.
-Thank you for your patience.

 To our knowledge, unfortunately, not yet.
 We have been told that they are working on it and understand how vital it is.
-Furthermore, we have made the software team aware of how ‘amazing indeed’ it would be if they could go one step further and implement Automatic Aspect Ratio Control :) Any updates we receive from Valerion will be communicated immediately to you.

-Approximately 3.4% (measured via luxmeter), leaving a net image brightness gain of about 30%(for 2.39:1 material)
+Approximately 3.4% (measured via luxmeter), leaving a net image brightness gain of about 30% (for 2.39:1 material).

 There is a small shift towards ‘warm’ of about 100K.